ArVdC/TimeManager/README.md

 ### TIME MANAGING FUNCTIONALITIES
 Define a start time and a speed modifier per world.
 Set a suitable refresh rate for the performance of your server.

-Speed could be increased/decreased up to x10 or match real UTC time.
+Speed could be increased/decreased up to 10 times or match UTC time with offset to local time.

 Day and night can be set to different speed values, which can be great for RPG or some mini-games.

 Worlds list is actualized and timers are synchronized on each server startup and reload.

-Timers and speeds can be modified or re-synchronize with in-game commands or reloading after manually changes.
+Time and speed can be modified or synchronized with in-game commands or reloading after manually changes.

 Sleep can be authorized, forbidden or linked with some other worlds.